Tim963/ROS2-bag-to-csv-mcap-to-csv/README.md

 end record with control c

-2. run script in goal directory of yaml and mcap file
+2. run script in goal directory of yaml and mcap file (adjust filename in code)
 3. get csv file of every topic with timestamp in the first row